jclin22009/send-texts-for-me/README.md

 - [ ] shouldn't respond to text message reactions

-- [ ] multiple conversations seem to blend into one, making the model confused -- implement user parameter?
+- [ ] THIS ONE or the next one. add multiple conversations seem to blend into one, making the model confused -- implement user parameter?

+- [ ] OR add previous conversations in a session into the message's prompt so the bot is CONTEXTUALLY AWARE (?)

 - [ ] shouldn't respond to just images

 ### min
 - [ ] make terminal output pretty